 Can a tenant sublet without permission?

-No, a tenant in California must get their landlord’s written permission before subletting.
+No, a tenant in California must get their landlord’s permission before subletting.

 How can I get out of a sublease agreement in California?

 You must carefully follow the terms of your agreement to get out of a sublease agreement in California.
-Both subtenant and sublessor must provide a notice of their intent to vacate or terminate the sublease, and they must provide that notice enough days in advance to satisfy California landlord-tenant law..
+Both subtenant and sublessor must provide a notice of their intent to vacate or terminate the sublease and provide that notice enough days in advance to satisfy California landlord-tenant law.

 Can I be evicted as a sublessee?